 1. Find the best value.

 When looking for a health insurance plan, it’s important to do your research.
-But as your busy perusing the options, don’t be tempted to just choose the plan with the lowest monthly cost.
+But as you peruse the options, don’t be tempted to just choose the plan with the lowest monthly cost.

 That may seem like a great option at first, but when you need to use your insurance, the out-of-pocket cost will likely be much higher than expected.

-To see the real cost of your health care plan take a look at the Annual Cost Summary provided by the insurance company.
-Included in the summary are three ways to think about how much your plan will cost over the course of the year.
+To see the real cost of your health care coverage plan take a look at the Annual Cost Summary provided by the insurance company.
+Included in the summary are three ways to think about how much your plan will cost over the year.

 - The listed minimum cost is the amount you will pay for the plan if you don’t use any health services during the year.
 It’s your monthly premium x 12 months.